Buying a Second Hand iPhone – The Essential Checklist

 Don’t be afraid to ask questions

-When viewing an iPhone in-store, don’t be afraid to ask questions about its functions and what tests have been done to ensure it works.
+When viewing an iPhone in-store, don’t be afraid to ask questions about its functions, and what tests have been done to ensure it works.
 A good second hand iPhone seller will be able to answer your queries confidently and will happily demonstrate any function of the phone for you.
-Just because an iPhone is second hand it does not reduce the importance of the purchase, and it’s completely acceptable for you to be vigilant.
+Just because an iPhone is second hand does not reduce the importance of the purchase, and it’s completely acceptable for you to be vigilant.

 Check for scratches on the case and screen